Skip to main content

 What it causes

-Advice becomes generic and late
+Advice turns generic and late

 Better approach

-Put them inside the company operating system
+Put them inside how the company actually runs

 Expecting instant channel fixes